What's New?

 Wizard message boxes go back to being forced topmost as before 3.0.0.7, but

-the download progress dialog can be demoted in the active window z-order.
+can be demoted in the active window z-order.

 Hopefully this